KSS-IT-Committee/KSS-IT-Committee.github.io/README.md

 ## License

-This project is maintained by the KSS IT Committee.
+This project is maintained by the KSS IT Committee, and is under MIT License.